How to Find Legacy Apps On Mac

-Apple’s new legacy Applications tool in macOS that helps you to find what apps compatible to macOS 10.14 because last year Apple declared that the macOS is the last desktop operating system for 32-bit Apps.
-Therefore, Apple added a tool in the System Report in macOS will help you to find Legacy Apps (outdated or obsolete) on your Mac running macOS.
+Apple’s new legacy Applications tool in macOS helps you to find what apps compatible to macOS because last year, Apple declared that the macOS is the last desktop operating system for 32-bit Apps.
+Therefore, Apple added a tool in the System Report in macOS that will help you to find Legacy Apps (outdated or obsolete) on your Mac running macOS.

 In addition, when Apple implements this change that time the Java 1.6 Apple framework, QuickTime framework, and Carbon HLTB will be removed from its pipeline.
 Furthermore, the brand new and redesigned XCode 10 code editor will drop support for 32-bit macOS apps.